Kozeny–Carman equation: Equation

 This equation holds for flow through packed beds with particle Reynolds numbers up to approximately 1.0, after which point frequent shifting of flow channels in the bed causes considerable kinetic energy losses.

-This equation is a partial case of the Darcy's law stating that "flow is proportional to the pressure drop and inversely proportional to the fluid viscosity".
+This equation is a particular case of Darcy's law, with a very specific permeability.
+Darcy's law states that "flow is proportional to the pressure gradient and inversely proportional to the fluid viscosity" and is given as: